-- 3. LACDA rental assistance program transfers approved by the Director for the following programs. - Families that are currently served by the LACDA in a Continuum of Care funded, permanent supportive housing project and no longer need supportive services to maintain housing stability.
+- Families that are currently served by the LACDA in a Continuum of Care funded, permanent supportive housing project and no longer need supportive services to maintain housing stability.
 To be eligible for consideration, the current participant must be in good standing in LACDA's Continuum of Care Permanent Supportive Housing Program projects.
-The sponsor agency providing services to the participant family must provide written

-- certification that the family does not requires permanent supportive housing services to maintain housing stability. - Youth that are currently served in the Family Unification Program (FUP) administered by the LACDA whose FUP voucher is expiring due to the 36- month statutory time limit.
-To be eligible for consideration, a written certification must be received from the Los Angeles County Department of Children and Family Services (DCFS) certifying that the youth will have a lack of adequate housing as a result of the expiration of FUP voucher and needs a tenant-based voucher to ensure uninterrupted housing assistance. - Families that are currently served by the LACDA Housing Opportunities for Persons with AIDS (HOPWA) funding.
+The sponsor agency providing services to the participant family must provide written certification that the family does not requires permanent supportive housing services to maintain housing stability. - Youth that are currently served in the Family Unification Program (FUP) administered by the LACDA whose FUP voucher is expiring due to the 36- month statutory time limit.
+To be eligible for consideration, the youth must have been found eligible or exempted statutorily and have exhausted the 24month extension under FUP.
+In addition, a written certification must be received from the Los Angeles County Department of Children and Family Services (DCFS) certifying that the youth will have a lack of adequate housing as a result of the expiration of FUP voucher and needs a tenant-based voucher to ensure uninterrupted housing assistance. - Families that are currently served by the LACDA Housing Opportunities for Persons with AIDS (HOPWA) funding.